canonical/ubuntu-pro-client/dev-docs/howtoguides/how_to_use_magic_attach_endpoints.md

 > **Notice:**
 > Minimum version: 27.11

-Th UA Client provides three distinct endpoints to make it easier to perform the magic attach flow.
+Th Ubuntu Pro Client provides three distinct endpoints to make it easier to perform the magic attach flow.
 They are:

 * u.pro.attach.magic.initiate.v1